 The IRS sponsors volunteer assistance programs offering help to taxpayers in many community locations.

 Tax Counseling for the Elderly (TCE) is another grant program designed to offer free tax assistance to individuals aged 60 years or older with low to moderate incomes.
 TCE sites are located at convenient community locations.
-TCE counselors offer free income tax return preparation services and can prepare Form 1040, Form 1040A, Form 1040EZ, and simple Form 1040, Schedule D (PDF).
+TCE counselors offer free income tax return preparation services and can prepare Form 1040, Form 1040A, and Form 1040EZ.
 The AARP participates in the TCE program.
-To locate the nearest VITA/TCE site, use the VITA locator tool, see Publication 5136, download the free IRS2Go app, or call 800-906-9887.
+To locate the nearest VITA/TCE site, use the VITA locator tool, see Publication 5136.pdf, download the free IRS2Go app, or call 800-906-9887.
 Visit AARP or call 888-AARPNOW (888-227-7669) to find the nearest AARP site.

 What to Bring to Your Local VITA or TCE Site

 The IRS also administers a program that awards matching grants to qualifying organizations to develop, expand or maintain Low Income Taxpayer Clinics (LITCs).
 LITCs provide representation to low income taxpayers in disputes with the IRS, including audits, appeals, collection matters, and federal tax litigation.
 When the preparation of a return is necessary to resolve the dispute with the IRS, an LITC can prepare the return.
 In addition, LITCs provide education and outreach to individuals for whom English is a second language about their rights and responsibilities as U.S. taxpayers.
 LITCs must provide services for free or little cost.
 LITCs, their employees and their volunteers operate independently from the IRS.
 A taxpayer's decision to obtain representation from an LITC won't result in the IRS giving preferential treatment in handling the taxpayer's dispute.